MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 	var todoItem2 = TodoItem(owner: "User29")

-The second solution is assigning default values outside of the initializer, direcltly as part of the variable declaration.
-With the second solution our new struct and the extension with the initializer look like this:
+The second solution is assigning default values outside of the initializer, directly as part of the variable declaration.
+Default values are another new feature in Swift that did not exist in Objective-C. With the second solution our new struct and the extension with the initializer look like this:

 	struct TodoItem {
 	  var title     = "Default title"